Shreeram1227/Data-Science-Projects/README.md

 - `multiple_linear_regression.ipynb`: Notebook for the multiple linear regression analysis.
 - `gradient_descent.ipynb`: Notebook demonstrating the use of gradient descent.

-  ## Project 2: Multiple Linear Regression for Predicting Salary of New Hires
+  ## Project 2: Predicting Salary of New Hires by using Multiple Linear Regression

   ### Description
 This project uses multiple linear regression to predict the salary of new hires based on their experience, test scores and interview scores.
 The data is obtained from a CSV file that contains the following columns: experience, test_score, interview_score and salary.